Hsiu727/AI_final_project_team_63/README.md

 # AI_final_project_team_63

+# Transformer
+pip install pickle miditok torch tqdm pathlib

+1. In "preprocess.py", specify the dataset folder (and other parameters like tokenizers if needed) and the saving file name.
+Run "preprocess.py."
+2. In "train.py", set parameters like EPOCHS, BATCH_SIZE, MAX_LEN(of music tokens)..., and run "train.py."
+3. In "generate.py", choose the checkpoints:
+   CKPT_PATH      = 'checkpoints/epochX.pt', where X is your epochs.
+   Then, at the bottom, specify the emotion/genre you want, and run "generate.py."

 # MIDI Genre & Emotion Classifier

 This is a submodule of the Interactive Music Composition, providing automatic genre and emotion classification for MIDI music files.